trimble-oss/website-modus.trimble.com/content/components/mobile/accordions/styles.md

 {{< img src="/img/mobile/accordion-expanded.svg" dark="/img/mobile/accordion-expanded-dark.svg" width="960" height=562" alt="Accordion Expanded Items" loading="auto" >}}

-While the elevation works well on both smooth gray and white surfaces, you may fill the Accordion expanded item's background with an appropriate Trimble fill.
-Fits good for white surfaces.
-Add outline stroke, if necessary.
+While the elevation works well on both smooth gray and white surfaces, you may fill the background of an expanded item with an appropriate Trimble color.
+You may also add an outline, if necessary.

 {{< img src="/img/mobile/accordion-expanded-2.svg" dark="/img/mobile/accordion-expanded-2-dark.svg" width="960" height="708" alt="Accordion Expanded Items" loading="auto" >}}

+### Chevron Placement

+Chevron could be placed both at the **left** or **right**.

+{{< img src="/img/mobile/accordion-chevrons.svg" dark="/img/mobile/accordion-chevrons-dark.svg" width="961" height="288" alt="Chevron Statement" loading="auto" >}}

+## Behavior

+- Chevron icon signal to the user that the accordion can be expanded.
+Once the accordion is tapped, the chevron rotates to indicate successful expansion.
+Collapsing the accordion by tapping again, returns the chevron to the previous position.
 - Accordions allow a single section to expand at one time, while automatically collapsing the section that loses focus (default behavior), or they allow for all sections to expand at the same time.
 - When an accordion expands and collapses, only its height should change; its width should stay consistent.
 - The expand-and-collapse functionality of an accordion is tied to the entire header of the element with additional actions being triggered only by interaction within the bounds of their related UI element.
 - Avoid “nested” accordions—that is, collapsible content within collapsible content.
 This type of pattern goes against UX best practices.

-### Editorial
+## Editorial

 - Keep titles to five words, if possible, to avoid wrapping.
 - Use title case and capitalize prepositions of four letters or more.